owtysm2/ThemeEngineTest/README.md

 ---
 **4.** Here, select which types (or individual controls) you want to theme.
 In my case, I want to theme every Chart control, so I check "cuiChartLine" in the list and press "OK".

+(Notice that below the list, the "Import Types" option is selected.
+You can import individual controls by their names with the "Import Names" option.)

 <img width="1374" height="938" alt="image" src="https://github.com/user-attachments/assets/ecac5bc0-892f-420d-8564-ba3e798e1426" />

 ---